Coalfire-Research/Red-Baron/README.md

 #~ export GODADDY_API_KEY="gdkey"
 #~ export GODADDY_API_SECRET="gdsecret"

-# Google requires creating a project under the Google Cloud Compute console.
-Create a project, generate a service key, and download to the google_keys dir.
-Modify the variable.tf and main.tf files to reference these files to reflect your service account key json file and your project-id.
-Google also requires setting up firewall rules: Settings -> VPC network -> Firewall rules.
-Create a new rule: network=default, priority=1, direction=ingress, action on match=allow, ip-range=0.0.0.0/24, protocols:ports=tcp:22,tcp:80,tcp:443

 # copy an infrastructure configuration file from the examples folder to the root directory and modify it to your needs
 #~ cp examples/complete_c2.tf .